 Students at the University of Michigan register for classes using Wolverine Access.
 Before the start of registration, the Registrar's Office will release the course offerings for the term.
-These courses will now appear in Wolverine Access.
+These courses will then appear in Wolverine Access.
 At this point, students are able to start “Backpacking.”

 Permission to Enroll/Electronic Overrides

-Many classes at the University require electronic permission to register.
-In addition, an electronic permission is required to register for any class that is full or has a waiting list.
-If Wolverine Access denies a request to register because an electronic permission is needed, an error message will appear that says an instructor or departmental permission is required.
+Many classes at the University require an electronic permission/override.
+In addition, an electronic permission/override is required to register for any class that is full or has a wait list.
+If Wolverine Access denies your request to register because an electronic permission/override is needed, an error message will appear that says an instructor or departmental permission is required.
 If this occurs for an ME class, students who would like an override should email firstname.lastname@example.org with their name, UM ID number, desired lecture/lab/discussion (as applicable), and a brief explanation of why the override is being requested.
 The advising team has access to your schedule, so please be accurate and detailed in your request.

 Visiting/Auditing a Class

 "Visiting" is the official University term for taking a class for no grade and no credit toward your degree.
 This is also commonly referred to as "auditing" a course.

 With permission of the advisor and course instructor, a student may enroll in a course as a visitor.
 In such a case, the course will be entered on the permanent record with a "VI" instead of a letter grade.
 The same fee will be charged whether the student enrolls for credit or as a visitor.
 A course elected as "VI" does not count toward a student's full time status.
 A change in elections from credit to visit must be made during the first nine weeks of a term.
 Signed petitions are required after this point.
 Required courses may not be elected as a visit.